simonneutert/pizza-dough-calculator/README.md

 Please, visit their page and take a look around before continuing here, they really deserve it!

+> Imitation is the sincerest form of flattery that mediocrity can pay to greatness.
+> \- Oscar Wilde.

 **DEVELOPERS** head over to the [README.DEVELOPMENT.md](https://github.com/simonneutert/pizza-dough-calculator/blob/main/README.DEVELOPMENT.md).

 ## Let's make pizzas 🍕